 I call this technique unpacking a text.
-I did things like this when I lived in France, but the nice step by step information comes from my mentors and heroes, Greg and Angela Thomson.
-You can check out their blog here, training videos here, and their Facebook page here.
+I did things like this when I lived in France, but the nice step by step procedure comes from my mentors and heroes, Greg and Angela Thomson.
+You can check out their blog here, brand new website here, training videos here, and their Facebook page here.

 It all comes down to playing a game like Taboo, with a few variations.

 The first variation uses a short story, Mom’s friend R suggested Sherlock Holmes.

 Here’s how the game goes:

 - R has a copy of the story, her new American friend (A) does not.
 This keeps the game focused on listening instead of reading, as A requested.

 - R reads part of the story aloud to A, about 5 minutes’ worth.